carbon-language/carbon-lang/docs/design/lexical_conventions/string_literals.md

 In the above table, `H` represents an arbitrary hexadecimal character, `0`-`9` or `A`-`F` (case-sensitive).
 Unlike in C++, but like in Python, `\x` expects exactly two hexadecimal digits.
-As in JavaScript, Rust, and Swift, Unicode code points can be expressed by number using `\u{10FFFF}` notation, which accepts any number of hexadecimal characters.
+As in JavaScript, Rust, and Swift, Unicode code points can be expressed by number using `\u{10FFFF}` notation.
+This accepts between 1 and 8 hexadecimal characters.
 Any numeric code point in the ranges 0<sub>16</sub>-D7FF<sub>16</sub> or E000<sub>16</sub>-10FFFF<sub>16</sub> can be expressed this way.